rfdrake/p5-Newts/README.md

-# p5-Newts - a non-blocking Newts client for Perl
+# p5-Newts - Perl non-blocking Newts client

-This is a Perl module for accessing the [NEWTS](Newts) time-series database.
+This is a Perl module for accessing the [Newts] time-series database.

 * ![BUILD](https://travis-ci.org/rfdrake/p5-Newts.svg)